jburguete/mpcotool/README.md

 In order to build the tests follow the next instructions:

-1. Link some tests that needs genetic library doing in a terminal:
+1. Link some tests that needs genetic library doing in a terminal (assuming that you are in the directory calibrator/1.0.6):
-> $ cd tests/test2
+> $ cd ../tests/test2
 >
 > $ ln -s ../../../genetic/0.6.1 genetic
 >